+- Encourage the redevelopment of

+Village Creek to provide hotbeds as

+envisioned by the Comprehensive

+Plan.

-- a.
-Encourage the redevelopment of Village Creek to provide hotbeds as envisioned by the Comprehensive Plan. - Allow for a bridge connection across the newly rerouted Gorrono Creek to tie Parcel I Village Creek into the Telluride Conference
+- Allow for a bridge connection

+across the newly rerouted Gorrono

+Creek to tie Parcel I Village Creek

+into the Telluride Conference

-Center and The Peaks Resort & Spa, if developed in conjunction with the Parcel A-4 Telluride Conference Center Expansion.
+Spa, if developed in conjunction

+with the Parcel A-4 Telluride

+Conference Center Expansion.